sysgears/spinjs/docs/scripts.md

 ## `spin start`

-Builds your project for production and run the project in the browser.
-The output files are uglified.
+Builds your project for production and runs the project in the browser.
+The code is minified.

 ```bash
 spin start